 Redesign of Ninjavan's Logistics Dashboard for SEA Merchants

-I led the redesign of Ninja Van's Logistics Dashboard for 35,000+ merchants in Southeast Asia.
+I led the redesign of Ninja Van's Logistics Dashboard to make it easier to use for 35,000+ merchants in Southeast Asia.

 3x